 They are all professional, full-time fishing guides.
-They all have over 10 years guiding experience (most have over 20 years experience) and are members of the NZPFGA – New Zealand Professional Fishing Guides Association.
+The majority of them have over 20 years experience as fishing guides and are members of the NZPFGA – New Zealand Professional Fishing Guides Association.

 One of the most important things our guides do is teach.
 Whether you’re a complete beginner, a once-a-year river warrior or an accomplished fly fisher, I believe our guides can help you to better enjoy your time on our rivers stalking our wild brown (and a few rainbow) trout!

 We also have an IFFF Certified casting instructor in house, Kylie.
 She can assist with casting lessons and practice off the water.
 A lesson with Kylie may help refine your casting and maximise your time on the water with your guide, catching wild New Zealand brown trout.

 Steve starting guiding professionally in 1999.
 Steve is known around the lodge as “Big Steve”, he has a degree in outdoor education and is married with 4 young children – so he needs to work hard!

 “Little Steve” (he’s 6’1”) has been a fishing guide since 1995 and he’s a hunting and fishing fanatic!
 A keen fly tier, he’s spent many hours at the vice trying out different patterns.
 Stephen is married with two young children.